Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Background and Related Work

 \subsection{Domain Calibration}

-The goal of domain calibration is to improve the performance of a system on a target domain different from the domain it has been trained on.
-This can be done through fine-tuning the model using samples from the target environment or through more complex domain adaptation approaches to enhance the generalization ability of the model.
-Various approaches have been proposed for in sequence adaption to cope with a changing environment or weather conditions during a mission~\cite{schubertUnsupervisedLearningMethods2020,schubertGraphbasedNonlinearLeast2021}.
-As an example, image translation approaches have been proposed to deal with day vs night lighting variations~\cite{anooshehNighttoDayImageTranslation2019a}.
-Incremental training from samples gathered during the exploration has also been shown to work for changing weather conditions~\cite{poravDonWorryWeather2019}.
-Interestingly, the exploitation of local feature patterns as been identified as a key to domain adaptation since they are more generic and transferable than global approaches~\cite{wenExploitingLocalFeature2019}.
-Alternatively, recent work have proposed to include geometric and semantic information into the VPR latent embedding representation for visual place recognition~\cite{huDASGILDomainAdaptation2021} to better adapt to the target domain.
-The inclusion of geometric or structural information was also explored for domain adaptation in point cloud based place recognition~\cite{qiaoRegistrationaidedDomainAdaptation2021}.
+The goal of domain calibration is to improve the performance of a system on a target domain that is different from the training domain.
+This can be done through fine-tuning the model using samples from the target domain or through more complex domain adaptation approaches to enhance the generalization ability of the model.
+Domain calibration is also a major concern for long-term visual localization in changing environments.
+As presented in~\cite{churchillExperiencebasedNavigationLongterm2013}, one approach is to store multiple maps of the same environment to account for scene variation.
+To ensure the scalability, \cite{muhlfellnerSummaryMapsLifelong2016} proposes to summarize the maps, and \cite{doanScalablePlaceRecognition2019,doanHM4HiddenMarkov2020} suggest the use of compressed or coarse representions based on Hidden Markov Models.

-An approach very similar to ours~\cite{pillaiSelfSupervisedVisualPlace2017} uses GPS data to extract training samples from a calibration sequence in order to train a VPR system specific to the target environment.
-Our approach builds on theirs to allow bootstrapping without GPS or any exterior supervision which enables deployments in any environment such as indoors, subterranean, or underwater.